Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Requirements for conditional registration and consequences

 in the pilot study.
-The levels $\ac=0.05, 0.1, 0.15$ (one-sided) are indicated in Figure \ref{fig:sigLevel} by horizontal lines.
-For the different choices of $\ac$, the Type I error rate $\af$ for conditional registration can be read off Figure~\ref{fig:sigLevel} by using the minimum of the corresponding horizontal and decreasing black line.
-For example, with the choice $\ac=0.05$ indicated in \cite[p.~110]{leitfadendiga} and $I_1\le 0.3447\cdot \irel$, the requirement for a type I error rate control at level $\ac$ is more stringent than the requirement of a point estimator above $\delrel$.
+The levels $\ac=0.05, 0.1, 0.15$ (one-sided) are indicated in Figure~\ref{fig:sigLevel} by horizontal lines.
+For the different choices of $\ac$, the Type I error rate $\af$ for conditional registration can be read off Figure~\ref{fig:sigLevel} by using the minimum of the corresponding horizontal and decreasing solid line.
+For example, with the choice $\ac=0.05$ indicated in the DiGA guide \cite{leitfadendiga} and $I_1\le 0.3447\cdot \irel$, the requirement for a type I error rate control at level $\ac$ is more stringent than the requirement of a point estimator above $\delrel$.